Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

 \subsection{Overview and experimental design}

 We study LLaMA-3.2-3B-Instruct \citep{Dubey2024} as our primary model, then test generalization across model sizes (LLaMA-3.2-1B-Instruct, LLaMA-3.1-8B-Instruct) and families (Gemma~3 4B-IT \citep{Gemma32025}, Qwen~2.5 7B-Instruct \citep{Qwen252024}).
 The experimental pipeline consists of five stages: (1)~train linear concept probes on contrastive completions; (2)~generate multi-turn conversations in which the model under study serves as assistant; (3)~at each conversation turn, query the model for a numeric self-report of each concept; (4)~compare self-reports against the probe score measured at the \emph{previous} turn, before the self-report question was asked; (5)~use activation steering for causal tests and modulation experiments.
-We repeat this pipeline across four emotive concepts, five steering strengths, and multiple models.
+The conversational measurement loop in stages~2--4 is schematized in Fig.~\ref{fig:1}A. We repeat this pipeline across four emotive concepts, five steering strengths, and multiple models.
 Appendix~\ref{app:experimental} provides further details on conversation generation, prompt design, and topic selection.

-\paragraph{Conversation dataset.} For each model, we generate 40 ten-turn conversations (400 intervention points per model) using Gemini~2.5 Flash as a simulated user, with the model under study as the assistant.
+\paragraph{Conversation dataset.} For each model, we generate 40 ten-turn conversations (400 intervention points per model) using Gemini~2.5 Flash as a simulated user, with the model under study as the assistant (Fig.~\ref{fig:1}A, top left).
 A turn consists of one user message and one assistant response.
 Topics are drawn from a set of 40 everyday-life scenarios (e.g., meal planning, job negotiation, sleep hygiene; full list in Appendix~\ref{app:experimental}) to ensure diversity while maintaining ecological validity.
 The user simulator is instructed to stay on topic, keep messages brief (1--4 sentences), and behave as a natural human user; the assistant receives only a minimal system prompt: \texttt{You are a helpful assistant.
-You give very brief responses.} Each conversation is generated as a complete dialogue before any self-report queries or probe measurements are applied, so the model never sees past reports or rating questions during conversation generation.
+You give very brief responses.} We instruct models to produce brief responses to limit context length and compute cost, since each base conversation is later replayed repeatedly across turns, concepts, and steering conditions.
+Each conversation is generated as a complete dialogue before any self-report queries or probe measurements are applied, so the model never sees past reports or rating questions during conversation generation.
 We use simulated users for scalability and to ensure comparable conversational contexts across models and experimental conditions.